History of slavery in Mississippi: Legal history

-When the United States took over Mississippi due to the Pinckney Treaty of 1795, importing enslaved people from other regions was initially prohibited under territorial law.
-However, wealthy planters argued "We need more slaves" and the federal government relented; before long any prohibition on interregional trading was all but forgotten.
-The first decades of the 19th century in Mississippi featured a continuous rolling action of Indian removal—in which settlers forcibly removed Choctaw and Chickasaw people from their traditional lands.
-And then, as Walter Johnson puts it, "African-American slaves were brought in to cultivate the land expropriated from Native Americans."
+Following the Pinckney's Treaty of 1795, the United States assumed control over the Mississippi territory.
+Early territorial legislation prohibited the importation of enslaved people from other regions.
+However, pressure from affluent planters, who argued for increased slave labor, led to a relaxation of these restrictions.
+In practice, prohibitions on interregional slave trading were subsequently disregarded and fell into desuetude.
+During the early decades of the 19th century in Mississippi, a sustained process of Indigenous dispossession unfolded, as settlers forcibly removed Choctaw and Chickasaw communities from their ancestral lands.
+As the historian Walter Johnson observes it, "African-American slaves were brought in to cultivate the land expropriated from Native Americans."

 The Mississippi slave code, first passed into law by the Mississippi Legislature in 1823, prohibited groups of five or more enslaved people from gathering as unlawful assembly and leaving a plantation without a handwritten slave pass was prohibited, even to attend religious services.
 Under antebellum Mississippi law, the standard penalty for an enslaved person convicted of carrying a gun, petty theft, or attending a reading or writing class was 39 lashes.